FAQ

 Request rate limit reached

-Request rate (TPM or RPM) limit reached, please try again after a while.
+Request rate (TPM or RPM) limit reached, wait a moment before trying again.

 500